Notes on Generalized Gr\"otzsch Ring Function and Generalized Hersch-Pfluger Distortion Function: Introduction

-Very recently, Wang, Qiu and Chu in \cite{WQC2018} substantially improved the above inequalities (\ref{In1}) and established some sharp inequalities concerning the submultiplicative and power submultiplicative properties for Hersch-Pfluger distortion function $\va_K(r)$, namely, they proved following Theorems \ref{th1}-\ref{th2}.
+hold for all $K\in(1,\infty)$, $p\in(1,\infty)$ and $r,t\in(0,1)$.
+Recently, Wang, Qiu and Chu \cite{WQC2018} substantially improved the above inequalities (\ref{In1}) and established some sharp inequalities concerning the submultiplicative and power submultiplicative properties for Hersch-Pfluger distortion function.
+They proved the following Theorems \ref{th1} and \ref{th2}.
+To do this, we introduce generalized H\"ubner function (cf. \cite{AQVV,WQCJ2012,QV1999})